 So critical is the need for financial literacy, leaders from other sectors are now getting involved.
 Using April’s annual Financial Literacy Month as a jumping off point, legislators and educators are again picking up the mantle of financial education in schools.
 Currently only 21 states require a personal finance course to graduate and of those, none are required to meet a national standard.
 On the heels of a pandemic that roiled the economy, leaders and legislators are proposing to do more.
 “Kids come out of school having no clue about financial literacy,” according to Ohio State Senator Steve Wilson, a former banking executive who is co-sponsoring a bill in the state.
 Without basic tenets of financial literacy, “You go out into the world greatly disadvantaged.”

-While everyone from the Better Business Bureau to financial planners seems to be responding to the consumer appetite for financial wellness, banking has a unique value proposition and position.
+While everyone from the Better Business Bureau to financial planners seem to be responding to the consumer appetite for financial wellness, banking has a unique value proposition and position.
 As consumers look to simplify their financial lives by pulling all their accounts together, local banks and credit unions will be the first place people look to for positive experiences and rewarding relationships from brands they can trust.
 If banks and credit unions don’t focus their financial wellness initiatives on products and services – that get more out of consumers in the form of rates and fees – and instead concentrate their efforts on delivering real value grounded in their own institutional values, their payoff will be lasting long-term relationships that are rich, rooted and robust.